2013 News You Can Use

 Registered Herbicides for Permanent Grass Pasture & Hay Fields in New Mexico

 Weeds can reduce the quality and the stand life of desirable plants in pastures and hay fields.
 Certain weed species also can be poisonous to grazing animals.
 Therefore, it is desirable to initiate weed management strategies that reduce the impact of weeds on forage production.
 Good pasture management begins with site preparation.
 Weed management during site preparation is critical since after planting the desirable pasture species weed control options can be limited depending on the species that are planted.
 Good pasture management throughout the life of the pasture is critical for the prevention and control of weed infestations.
 In fact, encountering weed problems during establishment or in established pastures, if proper weed management has been employed during site preparation, could be as a result improper pasture management.
 Problems can result from improper grazing methods, clipping, fertilization, forage species selection, and irrigation.
 Well-managed pastures require less direct action to manage weeds, since healthy and well-established forage plants are more likely to prevent weed invasions.

 In some situations, in spite of a producer's best pasture management efforts, herbicides are needed for weed management.
 In those situations, the quality of pastures could be substantially improved with a well-planned herbicide program.
-Click here for a list of herbicides available to effectively manage weeds in pasture and hay fields in New Mexico.
+Click here for a Registered Herbicides in NM List available to effectively manage weeds in pasture and hay fields in New Mexico.
 Contact: Jamshid Ashigh or Leonard Lauriault